 Students’ engagement in the social community is addressed both in class and out of class as they develop relationships with faculty, other students and members of various communities interested in global issues.
 Students in the Global Village LC will enroll together in a series of courses that fulfill General Education requirements and they will also participate in service learning.

-During the academic year Global Village Learning Community students enroll in 2 courses as a group (1 course each semester).
+During the academic year Global Village Learning Community students enroll in 3 courses as a group (2 in the fall, 1 in the spring).
 Students will individually select additional courses each semester (a typical full-time student takes 12-15 credit hours).

-• SOCY 1101 Introduction to Sociology (for GVLC students only!)
-Taught by Dr. Vaughn Schmutz
+- SOCY 1511 Local Social Science: Sociological Approaches to Local Issues (for GVLC students only!)
+Taught by Dr. Diane Zablotsky

-• LBST 2102 Global Connections (for GVLC students only!)
-Taught by Dr. Vaughn Schmutz (Time TBD)
+- CTCM 2530 Critical Thinking and Communications (for GVLC students only!)
+Taught by Dr. Diane Zablotsky (Time TBD)

 Optional Study Abroad Programs